EloyChavezDev/ManualCC/src/content/docs/Clases/Segundo_Parcial/Tema2.5.md

 ---
-title: Tema 2.4 y 2.5
+title: Tema 2.5
-description: Instalaciones físicas de un centro de cómputo.
+description: Nuevas tecnologías.
 ---
 ## 2.5 Nuevas tecnologías